-To verify our hypothesis that rhamnolipids are not secreted under oxidative stress conditions, we used a genome-scale model of Pseudomonas metabolism{...}(Nogales et al. 2020) to simulate the maximum growth rate and rhamnolipid secretion potential under different redox stress levels.
+To verify our hypothesis that rhamnolipids are not secreted under oxidative stress conditions, we used a genome-scale model of Pseudomonas metabolism (Nogales et al. 2020) to simulate the maximum growth rate and rhamnolipid secretion potential under different redox stress levels.
 The culture medium used for simulations is the same as the experimental setup with glycerol and ammonium as the sole carbon and nitrogen sources respectively.
-Since rhamnolipids are produced when carbon is in excess, we set the carbon-to-nitrogen (C:N) ratio to 10.0, which exceeds the minimum C:N threshold (6.3) that permits rhamnolipid secretion while allowing fastest growth rate (Supp.
-Fig. X).
-The redox stress levels were computationally varied by changing the flux levels of three redox molecules, NADH (reduced nicotinamide adenine dinucleotide), NADPH (reduced nicotinamide adenine dinucleotide phosphate) and GSH (reduced glutathione), which are responsible for the bulk of cellular electron transfer and and likely to be the main sources of ROS (Xiao and Loscalzo 2019)(ref).
-For all three redox molecules, we found that the maximum growth rate is maintained at an intermediate flux range (redox homeostasis) while any deviation from the range (gray shading) gradually reduces growth rate (upper panels of A-C, Fig. X).
-Except for extremely small GSH flux, what generally accompanies the compromised growth rate is the abrupt shutdown in the potential of secretion of rhamnolipid precursors (HAA), mono- and di-rhamnolipids as well as many (but not all) central carbon metabolites (lower panels of A-C, Fig. X).
+Since rhamnolipids are produced when carbon is in excess, we set the carbon-to-nitrogen (C:N) ratio to 10.0, which exceeds the minimum C:N threshold (6.3) that permits rhamnolipid secretion while allowing fastest growth rate (Supplementary Fig. S5).
+The redox stress levels were computationally varied by changing the flux levels of three redox molecules (see Methods), NADH (reduced nicotinamide adenine dinucleotide), NADPH (reduced nicotinamide adenine dinucleotide phosphate) and GSH (reduced glutathione), which are responsible for the bulk of cellular electron transfer and likely to be the main sources of ROS (Xiao and Loscalzo 2019).
+For all three redox molecules, we found that the maximum growth rate is maintained at an intermediate flux range (redox homeostasis) while any deviation from the range (gray shading) gradually reduces growth rate (Fig. 5, upper panels).
+Except for extremely small GSH flux, what generally accompanies the compromised growth rate is the abrupt shutdown in the potential of secretion of rhamnolipid precursors (HAA), mono- and di-rhamnolipids as well as many (but not all) central carbon metabolites (Fig. 5, lower panels).
 Importantly, none of these secretion fluxes are mandatory and provides growth benefit (i.e., each individual flux can be as low as zero without compromising maximum growth rate), suggesting that carbon release through different pathways are equivalent from a metabolic network perspective.
 Collectively, these simulation results confirm the link between growth, rhamnolipid secretion, and redox stress, where growth and rhamnolipid secretion are both metabolically constrained by cellular redox status.

-Clinical isolates stop producing rhamnolipids when grown in succinate as sole carbon source
+Rhamnolipids producers stop producing rhamnolipids when grown in succinate as sole carbon source

 We monitored the growth curve of the clinical isolates and the production of rhamnolipids in a synthetic medium with succinate as the sole carbon source in an analog way than the one exposed before for glycerol.
 Interestingly, all the strains that produce rhamnolipids when grown in glycerol become non-producers after growth in succinate.
 The growth curves showed that the isolates transited directly from phase 1 (exponential) to phase 3 (decay).
 Rhamnolipid production occurs in phase 2 (stationary).
-P. aeruginosa grows faster in succinate than in glycerol, and its lag phase is shorter (Dolan et al. 2020)[Dolan et al. 2020 DOI: 10.1128/mBio.02684-19].
+P. aeruginosa grows faster in succinate than in glycerol, and its lag phase is shorter (Dolan et al. 2020).
 Succinate enters the carbon metabolism directly through the TCA cycle.
 This faster growth might be producing an increased concentration of NAD(P)H that would cause the TCA cycle to stop.
 As succinate cannot be redirected to overflow metabolism neither rhamnolipid production cells transite from phase 1 to 3, as NAD(P)H concentration becomes toxic and cells stop sustaining the growth, producing a decay in the growth rate.
 Rhamnolipids therefore are not produced.
 The fact that in rhamnolipid non-producers grown in glycerol, despite the metabolomic data suggesting that TCA cycle is blocked during late phase 1 of growth, a sustained growth is observed and phase 2 is present, suggests that non-producer strains might be obtaining their energy from glycerol using a fermentative pathway.
 Rhamnolipid production might be a way of keeping the TCA cycle active during phases 1 and 2 of growth.